4 Reasons Why Management Consultants Love Data

 3. It is an ugly mess

-Gartner says that business intelligence software sale was $12+ billion in 2011, but most will agree that data is usually not that intelligent, nor used in the business.
+Gartner says that business intelligence software sales was $12B in 2011, but most will agree that it is usually not that intelligent, nor used in the business.
 Most pockets of data sit isolated and rarely analyzed until someone invests the sweat equity to piece it together.
 The uglier the data, the more likely a consultant will be hired to analyze it.

 4. It can be beautiful